streetcomplete/StreetComplete/res/documentation/creating new release.md

 1. On GitHub, [create a new release](https://github.com/streetcomplete/StreetComplete/releases/new).
 2. Create a new tag by tapping on _Choose a tag_, type the name, e.g. "v99.0-beta9" and press _Create new tag: v99.0-beta9 on publish_
 3. Select the branch you built the APK on.
 Usually it is master.
-4. Copy&paste the text from the `changelog.yml` into the textbox
+4. Copy&paste the text from `CHANGELOG.md` into the textbox
 5. Attach the **APK**.
 6. If it is a beta, check the _This is a pre-release_ box.
 For major releases, you may want to check the box to create a discussion.
 7. Double-check you really committed and pushed the release before publishing.